dē mēmetipsō / περὶ ἐμαυτοῦ

 Hello there, and thank you for stopping by!
 I really enjoy computers, music, reading, movies, languages, and learning of all kinds.

 I spent most of my academic career studying to be a classicist (scholar of Latin, Greek, and the ancient Mediterranean world), and earned my Ph.D. in Classical Studies in 2014.
 My B.A. and M.A. are both in Classics as well, but I almost pursued a career in computer science, my original major.
-I couldn’t figure out the math, especially discrete math, and found I was way better at ancient languages overall.
-Yet now I’m doing something else entirely.
-So it goes.
+I wasn’t a good enough student to be a CS major, and couldn’t figure out the math.
+I’m fine with how things turned out, but now I have a completely different career.